-A boat rental is next to the swimming pool and operates the weekend of Memorial Day through Labor Day from 11 a.m. to 7 p.m. daily, unless otherwise posted.
+Next to the swimming pool, a boat rental operates the weekend of Memorial Day through Labor Day from 11 a.m. to 7 p.m. daily, unless otherwise posted.
 Canoes, rowboats and pedal boats are available.

 Motorboats must display a current boat registration.
 Non-powered boats must display one of the following: boat registration; launching permit or mooring permit from Pennsylvania State Parks, available at most state park offices; launching permit from the Pennsylvania Fish and Boat Commission.

 The lake is designated as a “Big Bass Lake.”
 Bass must be at least 15 inches long with a daily limit of four.
 Brook, brown, and rainbow trout, and fingerlings of tiger muskellunge are stocked several times a year.
-The Department of Conservation and Natural Resources and the Pennsylvania Fish and Boat Commission rules and regulations apply.
 An ADA accessible fishing pier is by the Main Boat Launch.

 Hunting and Firearms: About 300 acres of Little Buffalo State Park are open to hunting, trapping and the training of dogs during established seasons.
 Common game species are deer, turkey, grouse, rabbit, pheasant and squirrel.

 Hunting woodchucks, also known as groundhogs, is prohibited.
 Dog training is only permitted from the day following Labor Day through March 31 in designated hunting areas.
 The Department of Conservation and Natural Resources and the Pennsylvania Game Commission rules and regulations apply.
 Contact the park office for ADA accessible hunting information.